eqmvii/band-picker/README.md

 A simple app built to learn/practice sequelize, MySQL, handlebars, express, passport.js, etc.

+Now it's kind of about making a schedule for a music festival

 [Live on Heroku](https://burger-eater-eqmvii.herokuapp.com)

 Start with nodemon: `npm run develop`